JoeSuber/OpenCV-Max-Build-Package-/README.md

 todo: test with openNI - I don't have a device

-CUDA-5.5 was just added to the regular synaptic stuff, so use that or aptitude to get the CUDA install if wanted very condensed cuda install instructions:

-$ export PATH=/usr/local/cuda-5.5/bin:$PATH
-$ export LD_LIBRARY_PATH=/usr/local/cuda-5.5/lib64:$LD_LIBRARY_PATH

-only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on
+The Following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on

 --- I would do these 1 or 2 at a time to witness results ----